ColinFay/website/_posts/2017-08-17-r-game-of-thrones.md

 ## First, get the data

-For this exploration, we first need to the name of all characters from the show.
+For this exploration, we first need to get the names of all characters from the show.
 Quick and easy thanks to [the beta serie API](https://www.betaseries.com/api/).

 {% highlight r %}
 library(httr)